NorthernDemon/Lifestyle-Coach/README.md

 SDE project 2014/2015

 LifestyleCoach is designed to help fatty lazy guys, like Matteo Matteovich, to get in shape!
-Our solution is a web service oriented and opened for integration with other datasources.
+Our solution is web service oriented and opened for integration with other datasources.

 ###N-tier architecture includes
     - Client layer